norcams/iaas/docs/team/operations/local-repo.rst

 All mirrored repos used by UH IaaS can be accessed through a static and well known historic version using the *test* and *prod* interfaces.
-By configuring the apropriate files in the internal **repo-admin** git repo, each repo might have a ``test`` and ``prod`` pointer linking to a specific snapshot of this repository.
+By configuring the appropriate files in the internal **repo-admin** git repo, each repo might have a ``test`` and ``prod`` pointer linking to a specific snapshot of this repository.
 NB: each and every mirrored repo can be set up to link to separate snapshots!